WNYC Archive and Preservation Process

 Depending on the condition of the disc and the quality of the recording, it may also have additional surface or undesirable noise.
-Although there are exceptions, it is generally not acceptable for preservationists to use signal processing equipment to enhance or alter the preservation transfer because signal processing can be very subjective, varying from engineer to engineer and the type of processing equipment used.
+Although there are exceptions, it is generally not acceptable for preservationists to use signal processing equipment to "enhance" or alter the preservation transfer because this type of processing can be very subjective, varying from engineer to engineer and the type of equipment used.
 Again, the preservation transfer is a baseline from which copies can be made.
 These copies may incorporate signal processing that will alter and enhance the original recording.

-Beyond any necessary cleaning and restoration work, properly calibrated playback and record tape recorders are critical.
-WNYC's equipment is regularly calibrated by a certified broadcast engineer to comply with the National Association of Broadcasters (NAB) standard recording and playback of magnetic tape.
-The NAB standard for recording and playback is an accepted standard by the American National Standards Institute (ANSI).
+Beyond any necessary cleaning and restoration work, properly calibrated tape recorders are critical.
+WNYC's equipment is regularly calibrated by a certified broadcast engineer to comply with the National Association of Broadcasters (NAB) standards for recording and playback of magnetic tape.
+These NAB standards are an accepted standard by the American National Standards Institute (ANSI).